 It was also found that the removal of pixels representing blood vessels enhanced the categorisation process.
-This was achieved by applying a 2D matched filters algorithm [4] to segment the blood vessels.
+This was achieved by applying a retinal blood vessels segmentation algorithm [29] to segment the blood vessels.
 The identified blood vessels pixels were replaced by null values and consequently omitted from the histogram generation process.
-Figure 2[b] gives an example of a retina image with blood vessel pixels removed by applying this process to the image given in Figure 2[a].
+Fig. 2[b] gives an example of a retinal image with blood vessel pixels removed (indicated in white) by applying this process to the image given in Fig. 2[a].

 Further experiments [14], indicated that the optic disc can obscure the presence of drusen.
 It is technically possible to remove the pixels representing the optic disc in the same way that blood vessel pixels were removed.
-To achieve this, a variation of optic disc detection using the horizontal and vertical axis of retinal images as proposed in [22] was applied.
-The retinal blood vessels binary image and the enhanced green channel image was utilised to generate both the horizontal and vertical signals, instead of using the original green channel image [22].
-The optic disc pixels value were then replaced with null values.
-Figure 2[c] shows the retinal image given in Figure 2[b] with the optic disc removed.
-It is also worth to mention that the back coloured pixels (around the retina image) were excluded as well when the histograms were generated.
+To achieve this, a variation of optic disc detection using the horizontal and vertical axis of retinal images as proposed in [23] was applied.
+The retinal blood vessels binary image and the enhanced green channel image was utilised to generate both the horizontal and vertical signals, instead of using the original green channel image [23].
+The optic disc pixel values were then replaced with null values.
+Fig. 2[c] shows the retinal image given in Fig. 2[b] with the optic disc removed.
+It is also worth noting that the back coloured pixels (around the retina image) were excluded as well when the histograms were generated.

-However, the routine removal of the optic disc can result in the removal of pixels representing drusen; especially where the drusen are close to, or superimposed on, the optic disc.
-A two stage CBR approach was thus adopted comprising two Case Bases (CBs), the primary CB and the secondary CB.
-The primary CB comprised the green and saturation histograms of labelled retina images (positive and negative) that included the optic disc but with blood vessels pixels removed, the secondary CB comprised the similar histograms but with both the blood vessels and optic disc removed.
+However, the routine removal of the optic disc can result in the removal of pixels representing drusen; especially where the drusen are close to, or superimposed over it.
+A two stage CBR approach is thus proposed consisting of two Case Bases (CBs), the primary CB and a secondary CB.
+The primary CB comprised the green and saturation histograms of labelled retina images (positive and negative) that included the optic disc but with blood vessels pixels removed, and the secondary CB comprised similar histograms but with the optic disc removed also.